SaifSyed08/vrhs-chatbot/README.md

 ## What it does

-* Answers from 44 chunks scraped off 11 school pages, not from model memory.
+* Answers from 218 chunks scraped off the live school site, not from model memory.
+The page list is discovered from the site's own navigation, so a year rollover does not break it.
-* Streams tokens, so text appears after about 750 ms.
+* Streams tokens, so text appears after about 870 ms.
 * Attaches **source pills** linking to the pages behind the answer.
 * Runs three grounding checks and posts a short caution when one fails.
 * Records thumbs ratings against retrieval scores, so gaps become visible.